transientskp/tkp/documentation/source/database.rst

     user=tkp
     password=tkp
     EOF
-    $> mclient -lsql -dtkp [-hldb001]
+    $> mclient -dtkp [-hldb001]
     Welcome to mclient, the MonetDB/SQL interactive terminal
     Database: MonetDB v5.18.4, 'tkp'
     Type \q to quit, \? for a list of available commands auto commit mode: on
     sql>

+The :option:`-h` host option is only necessary if you are connecting to a database running on a different machine than the one you are currently logged in to.

+If you do not want to create a :file:`.monetdb` file or want to (temporarily) access another database, simply use the :option:`-u<login>` option to use a different login; the password will be asked interactively.

-If you have your own MonetDB database, you may need to update the tables to the current definition.
+If you have your own MonetDB database, you may occasionaly need to update the tables to the current definition.
 These table and function definitions are stored in the TKP daily build directory, in the database subdirectory.
 You probably first want to create a dump of any contents